Cubert: History and antiquities

 The village has been without its prefix 'St' since the 16th/17th century when it was abandoned at the same time as the churchwardens whitewashed over the figure of St Cubert dressed as an abbot on the inside wall of the church.
 On early maps it often appears as St Kibberd—possibly indicating what the visiting cartographer heard when a local inhabitant was asked the name of the village.

 To the west of the village, halfway between the village and the coast, is the medieval holy well dedicated to St Cubert, from which the coastal bay takes its name.
 At the north end of the beach, only accessible two hours before and after low-tide, is a natural well in the rock that 19th century romanticists like to think was the origin of the name Holywell.

 A mile to the east of the village near the Newquay crossroads, where the four parishes of St Cubert, Crantock, St Newlyn East and Perranzabuloe meet, was the chapel of St Nectan (the foundations of which were uncovered when the road was widened and straightened in 1970), where on certain feasts during the year the relics of the Patron Saints of the four parishes were carried in procession for their veneration by the faithful.

 An inscribed stone, dated from the sixth to eighth centuries, was found imbedded in the walls of the fifteenth-century church.
-It bears the name of "Cenet[o]cus, son of Tege[r]nomalus".
+Elisabeth Okasha suggests that it bears the name of "Cenet[o]cus, son of Tege[r]nomalus".

 A Cornish cross stands against the wall of the north transept of the church.
 The small cross head was brought to the churchyard about 1860 from Ellenglaze Lane and mounted on a shaft brought from outside the churchyard.

+Cornish wrestling

+The champion Cornish wrestler, Thomas Hosken, was from Cubert.
+He defeated the champion Cornish wrestler of England (Lyttelton Weynorth) in the 1600s and was described as "the strongest man in the county."